Harry Finch (cricketer): Career

-Finch was part of age-group sides at Sussex from the age of 10 and made his senior debut in a List A match against the Netherlands on 20 May 2013.
+Finch was part of age-group teams at Sussex from the age of 10 and made his senior debut in a List A match against the Netherlands on 20 May 2013.
 He was released by Sussex at the end of the 2020 season and played for Kent's Second XI during the early months of the 2021 season.
 He scored his maiden Championship hundred against Middlesex at Hove in 2018 playing for Sussex.

 He made his senior debut for Kent following a member of the county's First XI squad testing positive for COVID-19 which required the players involved in the county's previous match to all self-isolate.
 As a result, a number of Second XI players or "homegrown prospects" were drafted into the squad and made their senior debuts for the county.

 On 10 August 2022, Finch re-joined Kent for the remainder of the One-Day Cup as cover for a number of players absent due to injuries and The Hundred.
 He has also played Australian Grade cricket for Yarraville Cricket Club.

 Finch was instrumental in pushing Kent for T20 Blast Quarterfinal in 2025 after scoring 64 from 34 balls.
+In January 2026, he signed a new contract tying him into the club until at least the end of the 2027 season.